 - 22 classroom talks in our education building, which we will tailor to your age requirements.
 Choose your topic, give us the age of your kids and we’ll think of the rest.

 - 170+ animal specific talks available at pre-booked times!
 Just choose your animal from the animal a – z.

 Students £9 each with 1 free adult for every 10 paying students and all additional adults costing £9 each.
-We do not charge for season ticket holders, providing they bring their membership cards, however these season ticket holders do not count towards the students adding up to free adult tickets.
+We do not charge for members, providing they bring their membership cards, however these membership holders do not count towards the students adding up to free adult tickets.
 Please note that the qualify a trip must be during term time and organised by the university or student union otherwise attendees may need to pay the normal entrance fee.

 We offer 2 different types of talk at our park:

 Classroom talks to be chosen from the list of topics on the main school page.
 These must be pre-ordered but cannot be booked for a specific time slot until the day of the visit.
 Priced at £1 per student, with a minimum cost of £20.

 Keeper animal talks to be chosen from the animal a – z section (we can talk about any animal in our park).
 These must be pre-ordered including a pre-booked time slot.
 Priced at £1 per student, with a minimum cost of £20.